 The Direct Service Grant Program supports organizations that are addressing the basic needs of vulnerable Mainers such as hunger, housing, and crisis support.
 To learn more about previous recipients of the Direct Service Grant Program, please explore our grants database.

-The 2020 Direct Services Grant Program (DSGP) closed at 5:00 PM on April 15, 2020.
-The next opportunity to apply for DSGP funding will occur in the early spring of 2021.
+The 2021 Direct Services Grant Program (DSGP) closed on March 1.
+The next opportunity to apply for DSGP funding will occur in February or March of 2022.

 If you have an existing Foundation grant and would like to access your reporting forms and past applications, you may do so here.